Agriculture Service Board Meetings are held on average of four (4) times per year. Copies of the minutes can be found using the link above.

 - Rick Keillor, Member at Large

 The first meeting of the Agricultural Service Board was held in May 1952 and was formed to act as an advisory board to Council on agricultural related matters, such as weed control, pest control, and soil conservation.
-The Agricultural Fieldman, an employee of the Municipality, ensures compliance with these Provincial acts: the Weed Control Act, the Soil Conservation Act and the Pest Control Act.
+The Manager of Agricultural Services, an employee of the Municipality, ensures compliance with these Provincial acts: the Weed Control Act, the Soil Conservation Act and the Pest Control Act.

-The Board is comprised of two Councillor members and 6 members at large from the Municipality.
-The Board meets every couple of months with the Agricultural Fieldman, as well as members attending Regional and Provincial ASB Conferences.
+The Board is comprised of two Councillor members and up to 6 members at large from the Municipality.
+The Board meets every couple of months with the Manager of Agricultural Services, as well as members attending Regional and Provincial ASB Conferences.

-If ratepayers of the MD have any questions or concerns relating to agriculture and environment, please feel free to contact the Agricultural Fieldman at 780-338-3845.
+If ratepayers of the MD have any questions or concerns relating to agriculture and environment, please feel free to contact the Manager of Agricultural Services, Nasar Iqbal, at 780-338-3845.

 At the present time, the following are some of the issues/programs that the ASB handles:

 Spraying Road Ditches – No Spraying Agreement – MD of Peace

 In preparation for the upcoming growing season our ASB is preparing its Agricultural Programs.
 One of these is the No Spray Program.
 The No Spray Agreement form must be completed and sent to the Manager of Agricultural Services no later than the end of May each year.